-Development Guidance concerning Endangered Species*
+Development Guidance on Endangered Species*

 The Golden-cheeked Warbler, Black-capped Vireo,

 This information is provided to help Travis County landowners determine if these species may exist on their property and to provide guidance for landowners with additional questions.

 Travis County is home to a number of endangered species.
 The golden-cheeked warbler and the black-capped vireo are songbirds that nest in central Texas and over-winter in Central America.
 Travis County's other endangered species are found in the limestone caves, sinkholes, and underground features of the Texas Hill Country.

 The habitats for these species are west of Interstate 35.Activities east of IH-35 will not impact these species.

 For land west of IH-35, landowners may review the detailed mitigation fee zone maps online or in hard copy format at Travis County's Development Permit office.
 These maps illustrate mitigation fee zones in the western half of the County and are provided to help landowners determine if endangered species may be present on their property.